Strongbytes/automl-on-kaggle/README.md

-Here's what you need in order to attend this workshop:
+Here's what you need in order to run this notebook:

 * Clone this repository somewhere nice
 * Create a [Kaggle](https://www.kaggle.com) account, join the [Titanic competition](https://www.kaggle.com/c/titanic/overview) competition, download its data files to the [data](./data) folder